The Bailey Project

 The Bailey Legacy

-The Bailey Project is inspired by the legacy of the Bailey family of Providence, Rhode Island—a family rooted on the East Side whose impact has spanned five generations of service, leadership, and dedication to the Black community and the city as a whole.
+The Bailey Project is inspired by the five-generation legacy of the Bailey family of Providence, Rhode Island—a tradition of service, leadership, and commitment to the Black community and the city as a whole.